Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 This means product selection is no longer based only on rank.
 It increasingly reflects use-case fit, context of use, compatibility, editorial consensus, budget segment, and bundle logic.
 Competition moves from SERP rank into curated AI buying flows.

-Rufus also supports visual search entry.
+Alexa for Shopping also supports visual search entry.
 Users can upload or take a photo, and the image becomes the search input.

-Rufus can identify products in scene context, style characteristics, materials, proportions, and visual relationships.
+The assistant can identify products in scene context, style characteristics, materials, proportions, and visual relationships.
 It then finds identical or visually similar products on Amazon, surfaces contextual alternatives, or processes physical shopping lists.

 That should be distinguished from Buy for Me.
 In that model, Amazon can act as an agent that executes checkout in external stores on the user’s behalf.